 The God Who Sees: Immigrants, the Bible, and the Journey to Belong by Karen González.
 Immigration advocate Karen González recounts her family’s migration from the instability of Guatemala to making a new life in the United States.
 Here, too, is the sweeping epic of immigrants and refugees in Scripture.

 Native: Identity, Belonging, and Rediscovering God by Kaitlin B. Curtice.
 As Curtice shares what it means to experience her faith through the lens of her Indigenous heritage, she reveals that a vibrant spirituality has its origins in identity, belonging, and a sense of place.

-Parents and leaders of youth and children can use these resources to talk with young people about race, diversity, and multiculturalism in ways that they can understand and make a difference.
+Parents and children’s ministry leaders can use these resources to talk with children about race, diversity, and multiculturalism in ways that they can understand and make a difference.